Medium Box USPS Flat Rate: Sizes, Price & Guide (2026)

 Every Priority Mail service, including the medium box USPS flat rate, comes with valuable extras at no additional cost.

-• USPS Tracking: You can track your package from drop off to delivery.
+- USPS Tracking: Full visibility from drop off to delivery.

-• Insurance: Shipments are insured against loss or damage, typically up to $100.
+- Insurance: Coverage against loss or damage, typically up to $100.

 How to Order Medium Flat Rate Boxes

-Getting your hands on these boxes is easy and free.
-You can visit your local Post Office and pick them up in person, or you can order them in packs directly from the USPS website at no cost.
-They will deliver the empty boxes right to your door.
+Getting these boxes is easy and completely free.
+Visit your local Post Office and pick them up, or order them in packs from the USPS website at no cost.
+They’ll deliver the empty boxes right to your door.
 When you’re ready to ship, you can schedule a free USPS pickup from home.

 Frequently Asked Questions